kpreiss37/data_projects/README.md

 ## Projects

 ### Men's College Basketball (MBB)
 Built an end-to-end data pipeline to ingest data from multiple REST API endpoints into BigQuery, where it was transformed into a matchup-level dataset with team performance metrics.
-Developed a machine learning model to predict home team margin of victory using BigQuery ML.
-Given the inherent variance in game outcomes, the model achieved an R² of 0.29 on a holdout set and was primarily used for exploratory analysis and matchup evaluation.
+Developed a machine learning model using BigQuery ML to predict the home team’s margin of victory, enabling game-level forecasting and exploratory analysis.

 **Tools:** Python, BigQuery, SQL, BigQuery ML